Pub Talk - “Authenticity – Real or Fake? Part I”

 Pull up a chair, have a pint....

-When collectors debate “authenticity” more often than not what they are really discussing, is if a helmet is “real or fake”.
-Interestingly, this debate is rarely about the helmet itself and more about customization done to the helmet in the form of names, numbers or painted markings.
-Basically, is the customization period done or a modern recreation done with the intent to deceive.
+When collectors debate "authenticity," more often than not, what they are really discussing is whether a helmet is "real" or "fake."
+Interestingly, this debate rarely focuses on the helmet itself, but rather on any customizations such as names, numbers, or painted markings applied to the helmet.
+Basically, is the applied customization of the period, or is it a modern recreation done with the intent to deceive?

-In 1868, during a boom of interest in Biblical Archaeology, a man named Moses Wilhelm Shapira opens an antiquities shop in Jerusalem.
-The shop struggled to make ends meet until Shapira was approached by an individual that explained if he changed his shop hours from day to nighttime, the shop could become “Made to order”.
-Shapira begins with low level forgery by slightly altering original artifacts but his success drives him to investigate ways he can expand.
+In 1868, during a boom of interest in Biblical archaeology, a man named Moses Wilhelm Shapira opens an antiquities shop in Jerusalem.
+Shapira's shop struggled to make ends meet until he was approached by an individual who explained that if he changed his shop hours from day to nighttime, the shop could become “made to order.”
+Shapira begins with low-level forgery by slightly altering original artifacts, but his success drives him to investigate ways he can expand.

-The discovery of a stone tablet called the “Mesha Stele” engraved with a language known as Moabite took the archaeological and collecting community by storm.
-Shapira saw advantage here because little to nothing was known about the Moabite culture or what a Moabite should look like.
-This allowed him to move into high level forgery by altering, manipulating and outright fabricating sculpture, tablets and parchments.
-Because his creations initially had no parallel of comparison his forgeries avoided detection allowing him to fake an entire culture.
+The discovery of a stone tablet called the “Mesha Stele,” engraved with a language known as Moabite, took the archaeological and collecting community by storm.
+Shapira saw an advantage here because little to nothing was known about the Moabite culture or what a Moabite should look like.
+This allowed him to move into high-level forgery by altering, manipulating, and outright fabricating sculpture, tablets, and parchments.
+Because his creations initially had no parallels for comparison, his forgeries avoided detection, allowing him to fake an entire culture.

-Individuals, like Shapira, become forgers for profit but over time and with success it becomes about the glory of the game.
+Individuals, like Shapira, become forgers for profit, but over time and with success, it becomes about the glory of the game.
 The “Game” is the challenge to fool the experts and enter their private inner circle of collecting.
-Good forgers understand that the game of any sphere of collecting is not just about the collectible but also politics, cash and envy.
-Learning which collectors have the financial resources or connections to attain the top pieces, those who don’t have and envy those that already do and the inherent political power struggle within the collecting hierarchy.
+Good forgers understand that the game of any sphere of collecting is not just about the collectible but also politics, cash, and envy.
+Learning which collectors have the financial resources or connections to attain the top pieces, those who don’t have them, and envying those that already do, and the inherent political power struggle within the collecting hierarchy.

-The best forgers learn how the members of the hierarchy identify fakes and forgeries, what their collecting ambitions are, who they are envious of and who has the means to spend.
-They then manipulate the members weaknesses and rise within the hierarchy themselves as an expert.
-Thankfully, their success usually leads them to be careless or to reach too high in their attempt to attain glory which exposes them.
-In Shapira’s case, he attempted to sell forged parchments to England in 1883 with a price tag so high they could not be purchased without assistance from the Crown.
-This ultimately brought enough experts into an otherwise private sale that the forgery was exposed.
+The best forgers learn how the individuals within the hierarchy identify fakes and forgeries, their collection ambitions, who they are envious of, and who has the means to spend money.
+They then manipulate these members' weaknesses to establish themselves as fellow experts within the hierarchy.
+Thankfully, their success often leads them to become careless or aim too high in their pursuit of glory, which ultimately exposes them.
+In the case of Shapira, coordinating an attempted sale of forged parchments to England in 1883, his overconfidence led him to set a price tag so high they could not be purchased without financial assistance from the Crown.
+Ultimately, this drew enough experts into an otherwise private sale, exposing the forgery.

 Reproduction markings began innocently enough in the 1960s through the early 90s when there was little to no interest in the M-1 as a collectible.
 Many of these markings were made to have the fantasy painted piece a collector wanted or for use by living history reenactors.
-The M-1 collecting community saw the first big wave of historical interest in 1998 and despite its ups and downs, the market has remained high and where there is profit there are thieves and forgers.
+However, in the late 1990s, the success of movies focused on the events of American soldiers in WWII resulted in the first major wave of interest in collecting period-related artifacts like the M-1 helmet.
+The popularity of these films also led to the desire to obtain customized versions of the M-1.
+Despite the ups and downs of the M-1 collecting market, prices have generally remained high, and where there is profit, there are thieves and forgers.

-Profits drive collecting and collecting at high profit attracts forgers.
-A new helmet will come up for auction and sell at a considerable profit which in turn causes similar items to pop up from the woodwork.
-Forgers watch these trends because they are collectors of supply and demand, collector demand being high and actual availability of personalized helmets being low.
-They operate under the basic law of forgery, give the people what they want and when supply is gone and demand is still there, the forged artifacts fill the void.
+Profits drive collecting, and collecting at high profit attracts forgers.
+A new helmet will come up for auction and sell at a considerable profit, which in turn causes similar items to pop up from the woodwork.
+Forgers observe these trends as collectors of supply and demand, with collector demand being high and actual availability of personalized helmets being low.
+Under the basic law of forgery, they provide people with what they desire, and when the supply runs out and the demand persists, they fill the gap with forged artifacts.

-Collectors who engage in real or fake debate are divided, by the eccentricity of painted M-1 helmets, into two basic camps.
-The first camp refers to photographic evidence and books showing painted examples to find a parallel.
+The eccentricity of painted M-1 helmets divides collectors who engage in real or fake debate into two basic camps.
+The first camp uses photographic evidence and books featuring painted examples to draw comparisons.
 If they do, they believe the helmet in question is real.
-The second camp says, “Yeah, but fakers have those same books and photos too” meaning, if the painted helmet in question draws a parallel to the book, it must be a forgery.
+The second camp argues, "Yes, but fakers also possess those same books and photos," implying that if the painted helmet in question bears a resemblance to the book, it must be a forgery.

-Collector's Note: This is the reason a forum post requesting members show pictures of their collection fall on deaf ears.
+Collector's Note: This is the reason a forum post requesting members show pictures of their collection falls on deaf ears.

-The forgery of painted helmets is only done for money because the addition of fake insignia or names are not of a scope that they can alter our understanding of WWII or the role played by the M-1 helmet.
-There is no doubt that individuals that produce fake painted helmets are forging history as well as artifacts but, unlike Shapira’s Moabites, there is too much known about the M-1 helmet and the events of WWII for modern day forgers to alter our understanding of WWII as an event.
-This means the major impact of these forgeries is to the finances of individual collectors when they chose to buy named or decorated helmets.
+Forgers only fabricate painted helmets for financial gain, as the addition of false insignia or names does not significantly alter our understanding of WWII or the history of the M-1 helmet.
+Without a doubt, those who produce fake painted helmets are manipulating history and artifacts, but unlike Shapira's Moabites, the M-1 helmet and the recorded events of WWII are too well-known for modern forgers to alter our understanding of WWII as an event or the M-1 as an artifact.
+This means the major impact of these forgeries is on the finances of individual collectors when they choose to buy a decorated helmet.

-Interestingly, forged items have both context and provenance and with time, the good ones will become collectible.
+Interestingly, forged items have both context and provenance, and with time, the good ones will become collectible.
 In the world of archaeology, Shapira’s forged artifacts have attained value as relics of the events of his scheme.
-Examples are sought and valued in both museums and private collections.
-Will there be a day when faked helmets by one of the more accomplished helmet forgers become valued by M-1 collectors?
+Today, examples of fictitious Moabite artifacts are sought and valued by both museums and private collectors.
+Will there come a day when M-1 collectors assign value to helmets faked by one of the more skilled helmet forgers of today?

-So until next time, I bid ye a fond
+Until next time, I bid ye a fond...

 2 comments